wuxb45/wormhole/README.md

     $ ./demo1.out <a text file>

-Each line of the input becomes a key in the index.
-Duplicates are allowed from the input.
-You may use "wh.c" for a test drive.
+Each line in the text file becomes a key.
+Duplicates are allowed.
+You may use "wh.c" for a quick test drive.

 `concbench.out` is an example benchmarking tool of only 150 LoC.
 See the helper messages for more details.
 It generates six-word keys based on a word list (words.txt).
 See `sprintf` in `concbench.c`.